kris10ho/my_repo/README.md

 ## Annotating is for Yourself

 Especially for those with more perfectionistic tendencies, it can feel unnerving not having a standard for “good” annotating.
 But it helps to remember that no one is going to judge your annotations since they are not for anyone but yourself.
-What you choose to highlight, comment on, or mark up depends on what you want to remember and what feels important to you.
+What you choose to highlight, comment on, or mark up depends on what you want to remember and what feels important to ***you***.

 So don’t take your annotations too seriously.
 At the end of the day, annotating is just another way of enriching your reading experience by keeping you engaged and helping you remember.